mattcaron/thermostat/README.md

 1. Firmware: Not started.
   1. RPi base uses RPiOS + NodeRed + Some MQTT broker
   1. Firmware will be a NodeRed program; example will be provided.

+## Security notes

+### WiFi

+Connecting to networks with crappy (or no) security is allowed.
+It's your funeral.

+### SSL

+The default firmware does not do CA certificate verification on the cert presented by the MQTT server.
+This is because the common case for this application is nodes in one's house talking to a controller via a private network with an internal, private DNS.
+As a result, it is most likely that a self signed certificate is in use here, especially since even a minimally verified certificate such as LetsEncrypt won't work because it can't even do a basic DNS lookup on the MQTT broker.
+Having that selfsigned cert be validated would require the user to recompile the firmware with the CA cert used to sign the server key built in.
+This is definitely possible, and any users who wish to do such a thing can figure it out (look at `examples/protocols/mqtt/ssl/main/app_main.c` and the initialization of `mqtt_cfg` in `mqtt_start` in `main/wifi.c`).
+However, I'm not going to bother with it, as even using SSL is barely commensurate with the level of risk presented here - especially when one takes into account using a secured WiFi network.
+We're at 2 levels of encryption and credentials, and I'm not going lose any sleep over the fact that the second layer of encryption is not as strong as it could be.

 ## License